 Bolivia is one of the few countries in South America where the indigenous population make up the majority.
 Luis Fernando Camacho’s bible-clutching puritanism would not sell well in front of the majority of the country.
 During the election, Carlos Mesa took center stage for his less offensive public persona, while espousing the same corporatist views as Luis Fernando Camacho.

-Luis Fernando Camacho’s family, with the blessing of the Banzer government, formed a monopoly for the supply of natural gas within the country.
+Luis Fernando Camacho’s family, with the blessing of the neoliberal government, formed a monopoly for the supply of natural gas within the country.
 According to Primera Linea, Camacho’s father was the owner of Sergas, which was a monopoly that installed gas services in the homes of people.
 However, their family business was rendered obsolete after President Morales nationalized the hydrocarbons.
 Bolivians get natural gas installations for free.
-In addition these millions from profit, Luis Fernando Camacho seems to have at least two shell companies.
+In addition to these millions from profit, Luis Fernando Camacho seems to have at least two shell companies.